onzfonz/comp227/src/content/0/en/part0b.md

 ![Screenshot of the Elements tab on the developer console](../../images/0/17e.png)

 The outermost `div` element has the class `container`.
-The `ul` element containing the list of notes has the class `notes`.
+The `ul` element containing the list of tasks has the class `tasks`.

 The CSS rule defines that elements with the `container` class will be outlined with a one-pixel wide [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border).
 It also sets 10-pixel [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) on the element.
 This adds some empty space between the element's content and the border.

-The second CSS rule sets the text color of the notes as blue.
+The second CSS rule sets the text color of the tasks as blue.

 HTML elements can also have other attributes apart from classes.
-The `div` element containing the notes has an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute.
+The `div` element containing the tasks has an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute.
 JavaScript code uses the id to find the element.

 The ***Elements*** tab of the console can be used to change the styles of the elements.